quiltdata/nf-quilt/README.md

 Note that you won't need the '-plugins' option if you modify `nextflow.config`

-Add the following snippet to your `nextflow.config` to enable the plugin (or just that one 'id' if you already have other plugins):
+Add the following snippet to your `nextflow.config` to enable the plugin (or just  add that one 'id' if you already have other plugins):
 ```groovy
 plugins {
     id 'nf-quilt'